cdepman/micronauts-netlify-cms/src/pages/index.md

         space where you can hang out with fellow coffee lovers and learn about coffee making techniques.
 All of the artwork on display there is for sale.
 The full price you pay goes to the artist.
-  heading: What we offer
+  heading: Who we are
-  description: >
+  description: We want to empower more people to explore the worlds that exist
-    Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
-This is an edit via identity...
+    within us, within the air we breathe, the water we drink, and the materials we touch every day.
 main:
   heading: Great coffee with no compromises
   description: >